justeattakeaway/android-deep-links/README.md

 Looking at the `HomeCommand` example notice the block `navigate { .. }`.

 Commands should end with a `navigate {}` block and the block should define what should happen once the command is complete.
-THe reason for this is commands can work with coroutines (more on this later) and sometimes a command may take longer to complete and also go through Android configuration changes.
+The reason for this is commands can work with coroutines (more on this later) and sometimes a command may take longer to complete and also go through Android configuration changes.
 The `navigate {}` block will be called at a moment where its safe to do so in the android